What Documents Are Needed to Sell Your Business?

 • The intelligent buyer knows that the most important attribute when buying a business is the future cash flow of the business.

-• While historical financials are very important (especially when needing outside bank financing), the current performance and future trajectory of the business is even more important.
+• While historical financials are very important (especially for the purpose of obtaining external financing), the current performance and future trajectory of the business is even more important.

-• If the selling process takes place mid-year or later, sellers should thus have an interim profit and loss report for that same year (obviously the tax return for that year will not be available since the year will not have been completed yet).
+• If the selling process takes place mid-year or later, sellers should thus have an interim profit and loss report for that same year (the tax return for that year will not be available since the year will not have been completed yet).

 • Moreover, if obtaining historical financials is problematic, then the seller should do everything possible to still compile or obtain a set of financials for the most recent 12 month time period.